packit/deployment/README.md

 - [move packit's `stable` branch to newer commit](#production-vs-staging-images)
 - [WAIT for the image to be built successfully](https://hub.docker.com/repository/registry-1.docker.io/usercont/packit/timeline) - REALLY, don't proceed to the next step until this is built

-2. Build service, worker, listener and dashboard images
+2. Build service, worker, listeners and dashboard images

 - you REALLY HAVE TO WAIT for the [base image](https://hub.docker.com/repository/registry-1.docker.io/usercont/packit/timeline) above to be built first
 - move `packit-service`'s `stable` branch to newer commit
 - move `packit-service-fedmsg`'s `stable` branch to newer commit
 - move `dashboard`'s `stable` branch to newer commit
+- move `packit-service-centosmsg`'s `stable` branch to newer commit
 - WAIT for [service](https://hub.docker.com/repository/docker/usercont/packit-service) and [worker](https://hub.docker.com/repository/docker/usercont/packit-service-worker) images to be built successfully
-- WAIT for the [fedmsg listener
+- WAIT for the [fedmsg listener](https://hub.docker.com/repository/docker/usercont/packit-service-fedmsg) to be built successfully
 - WAIT for the [dashboard
   image](https://hub.docker.com/repository/docker/usercont/packit-dashboard) to be built successfully
+- WAIT for the [centosmsg listener](https://hub.docker.com/repository/docker/usercont/packit-service-centosmsg) to be built successfully

 3. Import images -> re-deploy